maoschanz/gnome-extension-development-utility/README.md

 website since the almost equivalent nls1729's "Gnome Shell Extension Reloader" is already on it.

->available in French and approximative English
+>available in French and in approximative English